Overview of Paid Sick Time Laws in the United States:

 Minnesota

 Who is covered?
 Note: City/county paid sick time laws cannot cover state government workers, and city, county, and state paid sick time laws cannot cover federal government workers.
-Workers employed in Minnesota who work at least 80 hours in a year are covered.
-The law exempts: independent contractors; and flight deck/cabin crews who are subject to the Railway Labor Act, work less than a majority of their hours in Minnesota in a calendar year, and are provided with an amount of paid leave equal to or exceeding this law.
+Workers employed in Minnesota who work (or are anticipated to work) at least 80 hours in a year are covered.
+The law exempts: independent contractors; certain paid on-call firefighters working with a department charged with the prevention or suppression of fires, paid on-call service personnel, elected officials, individuals appointed to fill vacancies in elected offices, or individuals employed by a farmer, family farm, or family farm corporation who work for 28 days or less per year.

 Can sick time be used to care for loved ones?
 Yes: children; spouses or registered domestic partners; siblings; parents; grandchildren, grandparents; children of an employee’s sibling (e.g., niece/nephew); sibling of an employee’s parent (e.g., aunt/uncle).
 Sick time can also be used to care for: any of the family members listed above of an employee’s spouse or registered domestic partner; any other individual related by blood or whose close association with the employee is the equivalent of a family relationship; and up to one additional individual annually designated by the employee.